HdrHistogram/HdrHistogramJS/README.md

 # HdrHistogramJS

 TypeScript port of HdrHistogram for NodeJS and web browsers.
-Since version 2, HdrHistogramJS comes in 2 flavors: the good old TypeScript implementation and a new WebAssembly implementation.
-This new WebAssembly impelmentation leverages on AssemblyScript and brings a significant performance boost.
+Since version 2, HdrHistogramJS comes in 2 flavors: the good old TypeScript implementation and a brand new WebAssembly implementation.
+This new WebAssembly implementation leverages on AssemblyScript to bring a significant performance boost.
 Since some caution must be taken using this WebAssembly implementation it is not enabled by default.
-Check out the WebAssembly section for more details on this topic.
+Check out the [WebAssembly section](#boosting-performances-with-webassembly-since-hdrhistogramjs-v2) for more details on this topic.
 Most features from Java original HdrHistogram implementations are implemented, including the following ones:

 - regular latency recording